-(English) Design submitted by Adi from Israel.
+(English) Design submitted by Jordan from Canada.

-Design submitted by Sam from Germany.
+(English) Design submitted by Sam from Germany.

-Design submitted by Gabor Nemeth from Hungary.
+(English) Design submitted by Cory from the USA.

-Design submitted by Brent from the USA.
+(English) Design submitted by Logan from the USA.

-Design submitted by Logan from the USA.
+(English) Design submitted by Roman from Russia.

-Design submitted by Mario from the USA.
+(English) Design submitted by Anders from Sweden.

-(English) Design submitted by Stefano from Italy.
+(English) Design submitted by Laszlo from Hungary.